xhulio11/GoNews/README.md

 python install -r requirements.txt
 ```
 ## Browser Installation
-Instructions on how to install and set up the browswer driver.
+Instructions on how to install and set up the browser driver.
 Currently only chrome-driver is supported

 - Install Google Chrome if it is not already installed and create a simple profile